yanivle/yanivle.github.io/_posts/2020-04-10-spacial-partitions.md

 I will write a full post about that project at some point.

-What I realized recently, and one of the coolest things imo in this post, is that there is a lot of arbitrariness in the fact that we're using axis-aligned hyperplanes for the *k*-d tree, in fact, there is a lot of arbitrariness in using hyperplanes altogether - we can actually use any [hypersurface](https://en.wikipedia.org/wiki/Hypersurface.
+What I realized recently, and one of the coolest things imo in this post, is that there is a lot of arbitrariness in the fact that we're using axis-aligned hyperplanes for the *k*-d tree, in fact, there is a lot of arbitrariness in using hyperplanes altogether - we can actually use any [hypersurface](https://en.wikipedia.org/wiki/Hypersurface).
 For example:

 {% include image.html url="/assets/images/posts/spacial_partitions/arbitrary_hypersurface.png" %}

 Hyperplanes, and specifically axis-aligned hyperplanes have the huge benefit that it is very easy to calculate which side of them a point lies and the distance between them to the point.
-And while this might be hard to do for arbitrary hypersurfaces, some hypersufaces are as easy.
+And while this might be hard to do for arbitrary hypersurfaces, for some hypersufaces this is easy.
 For example, it's super easy to calculate both of the above for spheres:

 {% include image.html url="/assets/images/posts/spacial_partitions/sphere_example.png" %}